rlugojr/linkurious-enterprise-manual/README.md

 Just like our software, this guide assumes no prior knowledge of graph visualization techniques.
 If you read it thoroughly, you will be able make sense of even the most complex graph.

-Version of Linkurious Enterprise : v0.7.0 ("Pink Panther")
+Version of Linkurious Enterprise: v0.8.0 ("Quarrelsome Quetzalcoatl")

-Last update : 07/04/2015
+Last update: 24/04/2015